What is omnichannel customer service? Definition, importance & strategy

 Published September 25, 2020

-Last updated March 3, 2021
+Last updated March 12, 2022

 Success starts with understanding how omnichannel differs from multichannel—and why that matters.
-It also requires a business to determine how an omnichannel customer service strategy can create a better experience for its customers, agents, and other teams across the organization.
+It also requires a business to determine how an omnichannel customer service strategy can create a better experience for its customers, support agents, and other teams across the organization.

 What is omnichannel customer service?

-Omnichannel—sometimes spelled omnichannel—is a customer experience strategy that creates connected and consistent customer interactions across channels.
+Omnichannel customer service definition: Omnichannel customer service is a customer experience strategy that creates connected and consistent customer interactions across channels.

 While it’s tempting for businesses to view the proliferation of channels as an inconvenience, the truth is, not all channels are created equal.
-In real life, a crowded bar might be a good place to start a conversation but it’s nice to be able to move somewhere quieter for more privacy—in other words, every conversation has its proper place.
+In real life, a crowded bar might be a good place to start a conversation, but it’s nice to be able to move somewhere quieter for more privacy—in other words, every conversation has its proper place.

 When companies know who they’re talking to and what information that customer (or prospect) has already shared with them, they can: